 Other Trucking Technologies

 While autonomous trucking has seen significant improvements, it may take a few years before it becomes a reality.
-Meanwhile, other new technologies have been introduced to make trucking more efficient and safer, including truck tracking GPS devices, route planning software, fleet maintenance programs, and the “see-through” truck, which is a giant screen behind a truck showing the road ahead.
+Meanwhile, other new technologies have been introduced to make trucking more efficient and safer, including truck tracking GPS devices, newly improved large equipment, route planning software, fleet maintenance programs, and the “see-through” truck, which is a giant screen behind a truck showing the road ahead.
 Truckers can also use a new app called HWY Pro to plan loads and dispatches more efficiently.
 Developed by Bill Busbice Jr, Harry Hover, and Paul Svindland, this app allows truckers to plan thousands of deliveries in one go.

 Truckers and trucking companies have a lot to gain from adopting the latest trucking technologies.
 These technologies can help them save time, effort, and resources, as well as reduce the risk of accidents.